 - Short-chain fatty acids support intestinal barrier function (i.e., help repair leaky gut), and healthy secretions of hormones and enzymes in the gut

 Resistant Starch and Metabolic Health

-There are many ways in which resistant starch helps normalize blood glucose, including:
+According to preliminary research, there are many ways in which resistant starch may help normalize blood glucose, including:

-- By behaving like a dietary fiber, it slows down carbohydrate digestion and absorption .
+- Being dietary fiber, it slows down carbohydrate digestion and absorption .

-- By activating glycogen synthesis genes, it causes the body to store more carbohydrates in our muscles and liver (in rats) [R]
+- By activating glycogen synthesis genes, it causes the body to store more carbohydrates in our muscles and liver .

 Insulin resistance occurs when cells fail to respond to insulin, leading to high blood sugar levels, and it is associated with a higher risk of developing type 2 diabetes and heart disease.

 Resistant starch intake may improve insulin sensitivity and reduce the amount of insulin required to manage blood sugar in both animals and humans.
 It may help by:

 - Increasing the excretion of certain bile acids into the gut, which helps decrease insulin resistance through GLP-1 [8, 9].